How To Write the “About Me” Section of Your Resume?

 An organised and creative professional with well-developed marketing skills and a desire to learn more.
 I have acquired 4+ years of experience working for a diverse group of clients that have allowed me to gain expertise in data analysis, social media marketing, and web-based advertising.
 Currently, I am looking to utilise my current skill set to grow as a consultant and expand my knowledge to other fields of marketing.

-Similarly, this about me section suggests that this person is currently a consultant that is capable of working with clients and has already developed many of the skills needed for the job he is applying for.
+Similarly, this about me section in the resume suggests that this person is currently a consultant that is capable of working with clients and has already developed many of the skills needed for the job he is applying for.
 His career goal is to learn the ins and outs of other marketing fields aside from consulting.

 A highly motivated and experienced graphic designer.
 Proficient in all Adobe programs, I currently freelance for various social platforms and am attuned to working with clients daily.
 I hope to extend my graphic design skills to editing and video creation and am committed to utilising my background in 2D design to create in 3D to expand my outreach potential.